-- Increased need for affordable units and housing types beside single unit homes. - Difficulties in finding and retaining housing, particularly for members of populations protected under fair housing laws. - Prospect of leaving the County, for both renters and homeowners, to find housing that is affordable and meets household needs.
+- Increased need for affordable units and housing types beside single family homes. - Difficulties in finding and retaining housing, particularly for members of AFFH populations. - Prospect of leaving the County, for both renters and homeowners, to find housing that is affordable and meets household needs.